SteveBarnett/Remixing/_thinking/internal-perfectionist-anxiety-habits.md

 - Notice the next step as though it's the first step.
 - Is it really more difficult to stop after the first step?
 Can I just begin again?
 - Ride the wave, surf it.

+### Concept vs Reality

+- Concepts are many, simple, static.
+Reality is one, complex, flow.
+- The First Step Problem is a concept.
+It simplifies and calcifies and separates the Reality that's complex and changing and connected.
+- Loosen your attachment to the idea of The First Step Problem.
+Realise it's [empty](/thinking/empty/).